 Referencing in the body of the article uses braces: (...); an example with one author: (Ilham, 2018); two authors: (Ilham & Firman, 2017), and three to five authors: (Ilham, Firman, & Iksan, 2018) for the first mention and (Ilham et al., 2018) for the subsequent mentions.
 Names of authors can also be mentioned outside the braces, e.g., Ilham & Efendi (2017), following the writing style.
 For direct quotation or particular facts, the page number (numbers) is needed; e.g.: (Nurgiyantoro & Efendi, 2017: 144), (Nurgiyantoro & Efendi, 2017: 144-146).
 It is advised not to use too many direct quotations.
 Should one be used, it is written in the (“...”) format in the paragraph for the quote of fewer than 40 words.
 For a direct quote of more than 40 words, it is written in a separate block (outside the paragraph), half an inch indented from the left margin, with no quotation marks, and followed by (name of the author, year: page number).
 For a core statement taken from several references, all the sources should be acknowledged in alphabetical order using a semicolon (;); e.g. (Firman, 2012; Ilham, 2012; Iksan, Hisbullah, & Burhan, 2018).
 For translated sources, the author of the sourcebook, year of the translation, and title of the sourcebook are mentioned.
 In the case of referencing two sources with the same author and year, the lower-case letters are used after the year, e.g.: (Syihab, 2012a) and Syihab (2012b).

 The reference entry is arranged in alphabetical order.
 All the references must be listed in the reference list.
-The references, as well as in-text citation, must be written in APA format.
-Please use reference manager software (i.e., Mendeley).
+The references, as well as in-text citation, must be written in the American Psychological Association (APA) style format.
+Please use reference manager software (i.e., Mendeley, EndNote, or Zotero).
 Otherwise, the authors need to make sure that each reference is cited correctly in the body text, and vice versa.
 It is advisable to use journal articles as reference sources rather than books or proceedings.
-The author is obliged to contain all the references validly according to the origins and DOI (digital object identifier), particularly for entries from journals.
-In the case of cities of publication, differences should be made in writing cities of the USA and cities outside the USA.
-For example, cities in the USA are listed together with the initials of the state, e.g., for Boston of Massachusetts: Boston, MA.
+The author must try to contain all the references validly according to the origins (url link) or DOI (digital object identifier), particularly for entries from journals.

 Our template article can be downloaded HERE